Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Attachment Limit: 30 MB per email.

-- Features: Over 100 domain options, calendar, cloud storage.
+- Features: Over 100 domain options, calendar, and cloud storage.

 - Pros: Large attachment size limit, variety of domain names.